BitcoinDesign/Guide/guide/payments/request.md

 ## Reusable payment requests

 Reusable payment requests aren’t as widely adopted or used as their single-use counterparts.
 For some use cases, reusable payment requests offer an improved user experience, more flexibility, and enable unique use cases compared to single-use payment requests.
-Reusable payment requests prevent users from manually initiating a payment request each time they need to receive bitcoin, greatly simplifying payment flows.
+Reusable payment requests avoids users from having to manually initiate a payment request each time they need to receive bitcoin, greatly simplifying payment flows.

-Reusable payment requests are common when making Lightning payments.
-They are made more frequently so having to manually generate a payment request for each payment adds a lot of friction.
+Reusable payment requests are common when making payments as they are made more frequently.
+So manually generating a payment request for each payment adds a lot of friction.

-[Lightning addresses](https://lightningaddress.com/) are a popular reusable way in which users request Lightning payments.
-These look like regular emails (jane@domain.com) but wallets that support sending to Lightning addresses can send Lightning payments to them.
+[Lightning addresses](https://lightningaddress.com/) are a popular reusable way in which users request payments.
+These look like regular emails (jane@domain.com) but wallets that support sending to Lightning addresses can send payments to them.
 Receiving to a Lightning address requires users to generate their own unique Lightning address that can be shared with senders.
-A Lightning address only needs to be generated and shared once for it to regularly receive Lightning payments.
+Generating a Lightning address is often done within the users profile or during onboarding.

-Reusable payment requests are not common when conducting Bitcoin transfers.
+Reusable payment requests are not common when conducting transactions.
 This is due to them being conducted less frequently so the burden of generating a new payment request for each transfer is not as large.
 On-chain addresses are reusable, though as previously mentioned this has privacy implications so this practice is not recommended.

 Several, not widely supported, reusable payments request formats also exist.
 For Lightning, BOLT 12 offers, AMP invoices and Key sends using just a node ID exist.
-For on-chain, reusable payment codes [(BIP 47)](https://bips.xyz/47) or [xpubs]({{ "/guide/glossary/#extended-public-key-xpub-ypub-zpub" | relative_url }}) used to generate addresses can be reused to receive bitcoin transfers.
+For on-chain, reusable payment codes [(BIP 47)](https://bips.xyz/47) or [xpubs]({{ "/guide/glossary/#extended-public-key-xpub-ypub-zpub" | relative_url }}) used to generate addresses can be reused to receive bitcoin transactions.
 Learn more about these on our [payment request formats]({{ "/guide/payments/send/payment-request-formats/" | relative_url }}) page.

 ### Contact cards

-Contact cards are a great way to create, store, manage and share reusable payment requests.
-A user's own contact card can be a place to generate, save and share reusable payment requests.
-Contact cards can also be used to save reusable payment requests of other users.
+Contact cards are a great way to  store, manage and share reusable payment requests.
+A user's own contact card can save and share the users own reusable payment requests.
+Contact cards of other users can store their reusable payment requests shared with the user.
 This greatly simplifies both requesting and [sending]({{ "/guide/payments/send/" | relative_url }}) flows.

 <div class="image-slide-gallery">